Key Takeaways

 Fossil fuels are responsible for about 75% of global greenhouse gas emissions and nearly 90% of carbon dioxide emissions.
 This heavy reliance on fossil fuels is a major driver of climate change, making it essential to integrate renewable energy sources such as solar energy.

-- Investing in solar panels could help the average U.S. homeowner cut $50,000 from their electricity costs over time.
+- Investing in solar panels could help the average U.S. homeowner save $50,000 on electricity costs over time.

 - Over the last decade, the solar market in the United States has grown at an average rate of 25% each year.